 Ready to move forward and test the product in the marketplace, I put some real skin in the game and invested north of $25k in personal funds in the production of 2500 eco-friendly recyclable containers from Chicago Paper Tube, pure-soy, KOBO candles and Morgan Sterns’ design brilliance.

-The only negative response I really got was from a buyer in Richmond, Virginia, whose merch I loved, and feedback I begged for.
-Because I was gunning for brutally honest feedback, this person took the time to craft a long, honest skewering of the candle collection.
+The only negative response I heard was from a buyer in Richmond, Virginia, whose merch I loved, and feedback I begged for.
+Because I was gunning for something constructive, she took the time to craft a long, honest skewering of my candle collection.

 “I cannot stop thinking about “Sex in the City” when I look at them.
 The Over Thinker is the most successful one.
 But The Picker Flicker…is terrible.
 Every single staff member, customer, anyone that saw these candles asked me if it was booger scented.
 I do not see myself in any of these types.
 I do not see any of my friends or family either.

-Ironically people who saw the candles singled out her store as a potential wholesale partner.
-She didn’t share that view, but she did take the time to make suggestions about the hang tags that I applied and benefitted greatly from.
+Ironically, many people I knew, who saw the candles and knew of her store, singled it out as the perfect wholesale partner for Chick Lit!
+She didn’t share that view, but she did take the time to make suggestions that I applied and benefitted greatly from.
 That said, I can’t lie.
 That last line still stings.

 Undeterred, I was attached to Chick Lit’s value as a hybrid—a greeting card in a candle, despite her thoughts to the contrary which she clearly expressed in the long version, not recounted here.
 Many of her points were valid, painfully constructive and thankfully not consensus generating.

-The debut collection (4 photographed) immediately grabbed the attention of buyers from Cool Hunting, Anthropologie, Indigo Booksellers, Candlefish, and boutiques around the world.
+The debut collection immediately grabbed the attention of buyers from Cool Hunting, Anthropologie, Indigo Booksellers, Candlefish, and boutiques around the world.